-The Crossroads of the Rockies you could ride any type of Dual Sport motorcycle, it just depends on your skill and comfort level.
-The Dual Sport adventure is 90% dirt and you will be seriously challenged.
-We suggest dirt orientated dual sport motorcycles.
+We suggest dirt orientated dual sport motorcycles or plated dirt bikes.
 Any motorcycle event comes down to the rider’s skill level and the type of tires installed.
 If you have the wrong tires your skill level won’t really matter, you'll struggle regardless.
 We suggest starting with a new front knobby and a hybrid rear tire.

-At sign-in you will have the ability to purchase an AMA Membership if you don’t already belong to the AMA and will be required to sign a liability release form.
+• At sign-in you will be required to sign a liability release form.
 You will receive your Ride packet.
-Roll chart, free Swag raffle tickets, stickers, Etc. Sound test and Colorado OHV sticker are required.
+Roll chart, stickers, Etc.

 WHAT DO I NEED TO GET STARTED?